grafana/tempo/docs/sources/tempo/operations/monitor/set-up-monitoring.md

 To set up monitoring, you need to:

-* Use Grafana Alloy collector to remote-write to Tempo and set up Grafana to visualize the tracing data by following [Set up a test app](https://grafana.com/docs/tempo/<TEMPO_VERSION>/setup/set-up-test-app/).
+* Use Grafana Alloy to remote-write to Tempo and set up Grafana to visualize the tracing data by following [Set up a test app](https://grafana.com/docs/tempo/<TEMPO_VERSION>/setup/set-up-test-app/).
-* Update your collector configuration to scrape metrics to monitor for your Tempo data.
+* Update your Alloy configuration to scrape metrics to monitor for your Tempo data.

 This procedure assumes that you have set up Tempo [using the Helm chart](https://grafana.com/docs/tempo/<TEMPO_VERSION>/setup/helm-chart/) with [Grafana Alloy](https://grafana.com/docs/alloy/<TEMPO_VERSION>/set-up/install/).

-The steps outlined below use the Grafana Alloy configurations described in [Set up a test application for a Tempo cluster](https://grafana.com/docs/tempo/<TEMPO_VERSION>/setup/set-up-test-app/).
+The steps outlined below use the Alloy configurations described in [Set up a test application for a Tempo cluster](https://grafana.com/docs/tempo/<TEMPO_VERSION>/setup/set-up-test-app/).

 {{< admonition type="note" >}}
 Update any instructions in this document for your own deployment.